ispras/keystone_plugin/README.md

 "vagrant destroy 1a2b3c4d"
 ~~~

-Now execute destroy command with id of your VM:
+Now execute destroy command with id of your VM as an argument:

 ~~~sh
 $ sudo vagrant destroy 7c52087